thosgood/this-weeks-finds/markdown/101-151/week132.md

 Carlos Simpson has now made this hypothesis precise and proved it using Tamsamani's definition of n-categories!
-And he did it using the same techniques that Graeme Segal used to study k-fold loop spaces\... exploiting the relation between n-categories and homotopy theory.
+And he did it using the same techniques that Graeme Segal used to study k-fold loop spaces... exploiting the relation between n-categories and homotopy theory.
 This makes me really happy.